Noble County Sheriff’s Department

 - The reserve officers are primarily assigned to work on weekends to assist in regular road duties, transports, commitments and other functions.

-- The top three incarcerations were for OWI, possession of Marijuana, & Battery.
-There were 74 arrests for Resisting Law Enforcement.
+- The top three incarcerations were for OWI, possession/dealing Methamphetamine, and Driving While Suspended.
+There were 83 arrests for Resisting Law Enforcement.

-- The average length of stay of a person incarcerated in the Noble County Jail was 18.76 days and decrease from 2014 of 25.39 days.
+- The average length of stay of a person incarcerated in the Noble County Jail was 18.76.

-- In 2015 there were a total of four (4) juveniles taken into custody.
+- In 2017 there were zero juveniles taken into custody.

-- There are two full time transport officers and a transport/work release director.
-They made 1974 transports and logged 69,069 miles in 2015.
-This was a decrease of transports compared to 2014.
+- There are two full time transport officers and a transport/ work release director.
+They made 2053 transports and logged 54,259 miles in 2017.

-- The Social Security Administration Inmate Incentive Payment Program resulted in payments to the General Fund of $4,800.00 dollars, down from $10,000 in 2014.
+- The Social Security Administration Inmate Incentive Payment Program resulted in payments to the General Fund of $5.600 dollars.

 - The capacity for the jail is 263 beds.